budermike/neural_network/README.md

 # neural_network

-Here I try to get into the world of neural networks.
-Come with me on my journey :)
+Presenting Neurolib, my journey into neuroinformatics and the world of neural networks, with building my own library :)

+I don't have any experience in neuroinformatics.
+Just having fun and taking big interest and curiousity.

+I hope you will enjoy it too and join this process :)